 - The aftermarket pipe may not be installed correctly, causing the exhaust to leak.

 When it comes to the engine, there are several key systems that must work for the engine to function properly.
 Spark plugs are one of these.
 They are used to ignite the fuel-air mixture inside the engine.
 If the timing and sequence of the spark plugs are not correct, it can lead to loss of power and unburned fuel.
-And it, in turn, will escape through the exhaust valve and burn up in the exhaust pipe, causing the motorcycle to backfire.
+And it, in turn, will escape through the exhaust valve and burn up in the exhaust pipe and this is what causes a motorcycle to backfire.

 Therefore, if you notice a loss of power when accelerating, it may be due to an intermittent spark plug.
 If this is the case, it is important to check the spark plugs and replace them if necessary.